 Bumps, Tots and Toddlers

-A group for mothers and carers with very young children who meet on Wednesdays in the church during term time between 10 am and noon.
+A group for parents and carers with very young and pre-school age children who meet on Wednesdays during term time between 10 am and noon in the Queen Camel Memorial Hall.
 It provides an opportunity for chat over tea/coffee and cake whilst toddlers enjoy playing together and join in music making, storytelling and craft activities.
-Contact us for more information
+During the summer months, the group usually meets in the Church which then allows the group to use the open grass area in the churchyard for outdoor play.
+For more information please call 01935 850 300.

 Within the churchyard a number of initiatives have been introduced – mainly led by the children of Camel Club – including the installation of nesting boxes, bug hotels and hedgehog homes.
 Shrubs have also been planted to attract insects.